 Why This Matters –

 Amazon’s entry into healthcare doesn’t surprise us, as well as the industry’s response to remain competitive and keep their physical locations relevant.
 Several trends we are following in 2018 touch on key aspects of these evolving stories.
-Here is a sneak peek at a couple trends we’re tracking that help substantiate the movements in the pharmacy space.
-(Pre-order your copies now to be the first to crack open everything these trends showcase as well as everything else we’re following in 2018!)
+Here is a peek at a couple trends we’re tracking that help substantiate the movements in the pharmacy space.
+(Download your copy to crack open everything these trends showcase as well as everything else we’re following in 2018!)

 Better Experience in Store - Not all retail stores are closing.
 Some are closing in on differentiated customer experiences that pair something great to do with something irresistible to buy.